Snowflake-Labs/snowflake-maven-gradle-plugins/README.md

 The arguments follow the [`CREATE FUNCTION`](https://docs.snowflake.com/en/sql-reference/sql/create-function#syntax) and [`CREATE PROCEDURE`](https://docs.snowflake.com/en/sql-reference/sql/create-procedure) syntax:

-- `stage` is the name of the internal stage that will be created (if it doesn't exist) and where files will be uploaded.
-Note: Choose a new stage name or an existing stage where artifact and dependency `.Jar` files can be uploaded.
 - `functionName` or `procedureName` is the name to be used on Snowflake
 - `handler` is `packageName.className.methodName` for the handler method
 - `args` is a list of argument strings for the function which are formatted as "[ <arg_name> <arg_data_type> ] [ , ... ]"
 - `returns` is the return type
+- `stage` is the name of the internal stage that will be created (if it doesn't exist) and where files will be uploaded.
+Note: Choose a new stage name or an existing stage where artifact and dependency `.jar` files can be uploaded.

 Example plugin configuration on POM: